 Video Transcript:

-This is crazy.
-It's 130 years old, you know what I mean?
+This is wild.
+It's 130 years old.

 But here's the thing like, it doesn't matter whether it is 100 years or 50 years or 20 years, businesses business you know, so, whether somebody is bonding with you and progressing through a sales cycle in person, or whether they are bonding with you and progressing through a sales cycle, digitally through an automated funnel, the same process is happening.

-So the more they learn about you, the more they see, they watch the video, they read your sales copy, they visit your blog, they attend webinars, they open your email them, the more desire they have for the thing, that the offer that you were making the thing that you are going to be selling them, which leads to the fourth step, which is taking action.
+So the more they learn about you, the more they see, they watch the video, they read your sales copy, they visit your blog, they attend webinars, they open your email, the more desire they have for the thing, that the offer that you were making the thing that you are going to be selling them, which leads to the fourth step, which is taking action.

-Then finally, you make an offer that resonates with them, and they turn that into a pitch.
-So the attractiveness piece is everything outside.
+Then, finally, you make an offer that resonates with them, and they turn that into a pitch.
+So, the attractiveness piece is everything outside.
 You know, like that.

 First, a is everything that happens outside of your wheelhouse outside of your silo to pull them in.
-Once you pull them in, and they are they have opted in for your stuff.
+Once you pull them in, and they are, they have opted in for your stuff.
 Then you work at increasing their desire and ultimately turning, turning, you know, converting them into that action for your offer.